 Checklists & Policies

 These Checklists are for use by Clubs and Associations for WHS compliance and to minimise risk and Public Liability claims exposure.

 No Smoking at Sport Venues

-The Smoke-free Environment Act 2000 now applies to sport venues.
-Smoking is prohibited in outdoor public areas, including:
+Under the Smoke-free Environment Act 2000, smoking is prohibited in outdoor public areas, including:

 - Spectator areas at sports grounds used for organised sporting events

 - Within 10 metres of children’s play equipment in outdoor public places;

 - Public transport stations, bus stops, ferry wharves and taxi ranks;